catrincm/personal-website/content/publication/Risk-and-Accuracy/index.md

 We show that they have to be non-additive.
 And we construct some, with which one can give a dominance argument for probabilism.

-The particular ones we construct, though, are not truth-directed.
-We are working on developing ''nice'' ones.
 "

 # Summary.
 An optional shortened abstract.